 Degraded channel conditions in this reach have significantly reduced fish production when compared to historic levels.
 The loss of a native riparian buffer has resulted in an increase in summer peak temperatures which can be lethal to salmonids, a loss of natural filtering and ground water recharging processes, a widening and shallowing of the channel and channel incision, all of which limit salmonid production in this reach either directly by killing fish (temperature) and increasing exposure to predators (shallow), or indirectly by limiting spawning and rearing habitat (intraspecific competition).

-The project will generate final designs focused on improving salmon habitat and increasing fish production by re-establishing stream processes in targeted locations that will also meet the landowner’s goals, which are erosion control, flood mitigation, and ease of maintenance.
+The project will generate preliminary designs focused on improving salmon habitat and increasing fish production by re-establishing stream processes in targeted locations that will also meet the landowner’s goals, which are erosion control, flood mitigation, and ease of maintenance.
 The scope of this project is intentionally incremental (Phase II) to develop high-quality engineered plans for future restoration, develop trust with the landowner, and help him address his concerns regarding stream restoration techniques.
 Most importantly it provides time to further develop a relationship and to demonstrate the effectiveness of salmon friendly erosion and flood mitigation techniques that have already resulted in willingness for more comprehensive restoration activities on site.

-Installing large woody debris will increase channel complexity, which contributes to channel stability and development of pools, trap sediment, and reduce water temperature.
+The future phase of installing large woody debris will increase channel complexity, which contributes to channel stability and development of pools, trap sediment, and reduce water temperature.
 By stabilizing the channel, large wood will reduce erosion in targeted locations, stabilizing the bank.
 Restoring riparian vegetation will improve channel stability, provide sources of woody debris that can contribute to creation of pools for salmon refuge, and reduce peak water temperatures that favor nonnative species.
-Final project designs will include a large conifer component that will become the future source of LWD.
+Project designs will include a large conifer component that will become the future source of LWD.

 The project site is currently a mobile home park; historic use of the site is unknown.
 A major barrier to stream restoration on this property is the landowner due to lack of trust of governments and lack of knowledge of stream processes.
 The Adopt A Stream Foundation has been educating and building a relationship with the landowner over the last few years and has successfully implemented three riparian plantings and placed over 40 pieces of LWD at this property.